OvercastCommunity/public-competitive/README.md

 The maps will be mantained to keep working on upstream PGMDev/PGM.

 The authors for all maps had either released their maps on mcresourcepile, or have given explicit permission to make them publicly available in this repository.
+There are no specific guarantees about commercial availability, you may contact authors to check on it if you wish to use commercially.

 # Usage